 Give your plants a balanced diet

 Just like people, plants need a range of nutrients to thrive.
 If you make your own compost, the leftovers from your own balanced diet become food for your garden — but your kitchen compost is limited to the range of what your household commonly eats.
 Many gardening advisers recommend using at least five different sources of compost: for instance, your kitchen compost plus four different bags from a garden store.
 In addition, supplementing any known imbalances with targeted amendments leads to great rewards at harvest time.

 An all-purpose organic fertilizer is the simplest way to go for the beginning gardener, but armed with the results of your soil test, you may want to fine-tune your beds.
 Essential nutrients for all plants include:

-- Nitrogen: provided abundantly by leguminous cover crops, composted manure, fish fertilizer or alfalfa meal.
+- Nitrogen: provided abundantly by leguminous cover crops or composted manure.

 - Phosphorus: rock phosphate and bone meal are both good sources.